Bass guitar effects are equipment used to adjust the audio signal from the device to the amplifier.

 Nowadays most bass players prefer the digital sounds as it is more convenient and economic.

 Bass guitar effects can further be categorized according to their pedals:

-Multi-effect bass guitar pedals consists of many pedals.
+Multi-effect bass guitar pedals consist of many pedals.
 You can set your effects and accordingly turn it off or on while performing.
 While many favors with its flexibility and ease, the more effects it keeps, the less quality it provides.
-Dedicated effect pedal offers a single sound and is of much quality as compared to multi-effects pedal.
+The dedicated effect pedal offers a single sound and is of much quality as compared to multi-effects pedal.

 Overdrive bass effects can also produce a buzzing or growling sound which you may have heard on pop and heavy metal songs.
 Old bass players use distortion pedals as bass effects were not commonly popular at that time.